TG Universes & Series:

 Paul was as initially stunned as were the others, with the sudden realization that his long-time mate was also the very pretty girl he knew as Gaby.
-Knowing how Clive felt about Gaby, he could well understand his mate’s angry reaction to Drew’s exposure.
+Knowing how Clive felt about the girl, he could well understand his mate’s angry reaction to Drew’s exposure.

-Not knowing exactly what to do with her fears now realised and her world in ruins, Gaby felt she had to get out of the room to collect her thoughts and have a good cry.
-Now completely in tears, she instinctively dropped Jessica’s present where she stood and started to run for the stairs.
+Not knowing exactly what to do with her fears now realized and her world in ruins, Gaby felt she had to get out of the room to collect her thoughts and have a good cry.
+Now completely in tears, she instinctively dropped Jessica’s present where she stood.

 As she started to run out of the lounge and head for the stairs, she came face-to-face with Maddy, who was still receiving a severe tongue-lashing from Ally.
 She only halted her verbal assault when Gaby suddenly stopped and peered into Maddy’s cold eyes.
 The longer she looked, the more she was convinced that Maddy was very proud of herself and what she did.